-Joe Merilli is in his third year at the helm of the Lady Lions softball team at Penn State Altoona.
+Joe Merilli is in his fourth year at the helm of the Lady Lions softball team at Penn State Altoona.

 In Merilli's first season as head coach in 2016, the Lady Lions finished with a 27-11 overall record and a 15-3 Allegheny Mountain Collegiate Conference record, which helped the team earn a tie for the regular season conference championship.
 Merilli and the Lady Lions produced the 2016 AMCC Player of the Year, catcher Clarissa Keller, and first team All-AMCC pitcher, Kate Burge.
 The team was second in the conference in earned run average (1.99) and fielding percentage (.958), and it also finished first in the AMCC in stolen bases (66) and sacrifice bunts (36).